The Mummy (TV series)

 The Mummy (also known as The Mummy: The Animated Series) is an American animated series produced by Universal Cartoon Studios based on the 1999 film of the same name.
-It premiered on Kids' WB on The WB network on September 22, 2001.
+It premiered on Kids' WB on The WB network on September 29, 2001.
 It is set in 1938.
 It was retooled and renamed The Mummy: Secrets of the Medjai for its second and final season, which began on February 8, 2003.
-The show was cancelled on June 7, 2003.
+The show was cancelled on June 7 of the same year.
 Reruns of the show still aired on Kids' WB until it was removed from its Saturday morning lineup around July 2003.

 Storyline

-Based loosely on the movies The Mummy and The Mummy Returns, the O'Connells find themselves being chased around the world by the undead corrupt High Priest, Imhotep, and his lackey, Colin Weasler, while trying to get the Manacle of Osiris off Alex's wrist.
+Based loosely on the films The Mummy and The Mummy Returns, the O'Connells find themselves being chased around the world by the undead corrupt High Priest, Imhotep, and his lackey, Colin Weasler, while trying to get the Manacle of Osiris off Alex's wrist.
 This takes their trip across the world, trying to locate the lost scrolls of Thebes, the only things that can remove the manacle.
 The scrolls had to be destroyed to prevent Imhotep from possessing the manacle.
 In the second season, Alex is trained as a Medjai to combat the mummy, as well as facing new threats along the way.